Hyperkalemia: Myocardial excitability

 Calcium (calcium chloride or calcium gluconate) increases threshold potential through a mechanism that is still unclear, thus restoring normal gradient between threshold potential and resting membrane potential, which is elevated abnormally in hyperkalemia.
 A standard ampule of 10% calcium chloride is 10 mL and contains 6.8 mmol of calcium.
 A standard ampule of 10% calcium gluconate is also 10 mL but has only 2.26 mmol of calcium.
 Clinical practice guidelines recommend giving 6.8 mmol for typical EKG findings of hyperkalemia.
 This is 10 mL of 10% calcium chloride or 30 mL of 10% calcium gluconate.
 Though calcium chloride is more concentrated, it is caustic to the veins and should only be given through a central line.
 Onset of action is less than one to three minutes and lasts about 30–60 minutes.
-The goal of treatment is to normalise the EKG and doses can be repeated if the EKG does not improve within a few minutes.
+The goal of treatment is to normalise the EKG, and doses can be repeated if the EKG does not improve within a few minutes.

 Some textbooks suggest that calcium should not be given in digoxin toxicity as it has been linked to cardiovascular collapse in humans and increased digoxin toxicity in animal models.
 Recent literature questions the validity of this concern.

 Temporary measures

 Several medical treatments shift potassium ions from the bloodstream into the cellular compartment, thereby reducing the risk of complications.
-The effect of these measures tends to be short-lived, but may temporise the problem until potassium can be removed from the body.
+The effect of these measures tends to be short-lived, but may temporarily alleviate the problem until potassium can be removed from the body.